 - This fascinating entry in this article about Spectacular Halloween-Appropriate Species , with its spooky ambiance, bears the title of the Ghost Gum.

-- This remarkable variety of flora most frequently goes by the somewhat intriguing common name listed herein.
-It does, however, posses several other, less often used names.
-These include willow gum, cabbage gum, white gum, and the tropical gum.
+- This truly remarkable variety of flora most frequently goes by the somewhat intriguing common name applied herein.
+It does, however, possess several other, less often used names.
+These options include willow gum, cabbage gum, white gum, and the tropical gum.

-- Professionals, such as researchers, generally refer to it by the formal scientific name, though.
+- Professionals, such as researchers, generally refer to the wonder by the formal scientific name, though.
 Much like many such terms, however, that’s rather hard fon non-professionals to pronounce.
 That’s due to the fact that it’s officially named the Corymbia aparrerinja.

-- The first serious scientific investigation of this natural marvel took place in 1925.
-This occurred due to the efforts of the Australian explorer, Herbert Basedow.
+- The first serious scientific investigation of this natural marvel took place in the year 1925.
+This occurred due to the efforts of the respected Australian explorer, Herbert Basedow.
 He collected the first samples of the species, but no formal naming of the plant took place then.

-- It received its technical name due to the efforts of Ken Hill and Lawrie Johnson.
+- The distinctive tree received its technical name due to the efforts of Ken Hill and Lawrie Johnson.
 This team of Australian botanists accomplishe the first formal recognition of the tree as a separate and distinct species.
 This scientifically noteworthy event occurred in 1995.

 - For the moment, the Ghost Gum appears to be maintaining a stable population base.
 This further seems to hold true throughout its admittedly small zone of habitation.
-Presently, the IUCN lists this marvel of evolution as Least Concern on its Red List.
+Presently, the IUCN lists this marvel of evolution as Least Concern on its Red List of Threatened Species.

-- The tree nevertheless should be considered as facing at least several potential threats to its existence.
-Habitat loss, due to human expansion, obviously forms a possible danger.
-Like most species, its greatest threat, though, probably comes from climate change.
+- The tree nevertheless should be considered as facing at least several potential threats to its continued existence.
+Habitat loss due to human expansion obviously forms a possible danger.
+Like most extant species, its greatest threat, though, probably comes from climate change.

 Ghost Gum Physical Description

-More precisely, mature specimens of this tree attain a maximum known height of roughly 66 ft (20 m).
-The great majority of individuals, though, generally remain much shorter than this.
-The variation typically occurs due to differences in the local environmental conditions.
+More precisely, fully mature specimens of this tree attain a maximum known height equaling roughly 66 ft (20 m).
+The majority of individuals, though, generally remain much shorter than this.
+The variation in height typically occurs due to differences in the local environmental conditions.

-Its bark also develops as somewhat distinctive.
-This usually has a smooth texture.
+Its bark also develops as somewhat distinctive in nature.
+This feature usually has a smooth texture.
 In color, it also displays a fascinating color scheme.
-This consists of either a cream-colored, off-white, or even pinkish shade.
+That consists of either a cream-colored, off-white, or even pinkish shade.
 This outer covering also frequently sheds in short, thin patches.

-Mature plants typically produce numerous leaves, arranged in an alternating pattern.
+Mature plants of this marvel of Nature typically produce numerous leaves, arranged in an alternating pattern.
 These further possess a curved shape.
 Each ranges in length from 2 – 6.5 in (5 – 16.5 cm), and 0.3 – 1.25 in (0.7 – 3.2 cm) in width.
 This foliage also manifests a glossy green on each side.

-The fascinating Ghost Gum also produces its buds in groups of either 3 or 7.
-These have a remarkable oval or pear-shape form.
+The fascinating Ghost Gum also typically produces its buds in groups of either 3 or 7.
+These features have a remarkable oval or pear-shape form.
 Each averages about 0.25 in (0.6 cm) in length and 0.2 in (0.5 cm) in width.
-When blooming occurs, these develop as a dazzling white in color.
+When blossoming occurs, these blooms develop as a dazzling white in color.

 - Kingdom: Plantae